 Your choice of location will be determined by factors such as your ability to travel, what "look" you chose (ie; some locations are on the wrong side of the island for direct sunset views), and what you prefer for your backgrounds, etc. The first three Locations listed below are the closest to Waikiki.
 Each location has a basic description, example images, and the pros and cons of each.

-Hawaii Hilton Village (click name to view Google Map)
+Hawaii Hilton Village (click to view Google Map)

 Magic Island is not really an island, but it's a great location midweek.
-It has many of the same characteristics as the Hilton Village above...only even better.
+It has many of the same characteristics as the Hilton Village above...only better.
 At only half a mile from the Hawaiian Hilton Village, Magic Island is a very popular park with locals which can make parking difficult on weekends (impossible if there is an event going on).
-However, people in the background are rarely an issue at all.
-I like this location because of the diversity of different looks/backgrounds it offers : direct sunset views, family friendly, calm sandy beach, rock promenades, Diamond Head views, Waikiki views... *This location is great for sunset, mid-day or morning sessions.*
+However, people in the background are rarely an issue.
+I like this location because of the diversity of different looks/backgrounds it offers: family friendly, calm sandy beach, rock promenades, Diamond Head views, Waikiki views, direct sunset views... *This location is great for sunset, mid-day or morning sessions*

-Waialae Beach Park (click name to view Google Map)
+Waialae Beach Park (click to view Google Map)

 With nearly deserted beaches and located only 15 minutes from Waikiki, Waialae Beach Park is excellent for those classic Hawaii palm tree beach shots.
 It's both romantic for couples and fun for families.
 Connects to Kahala Hotel Resort beaches.
 One of my favorite locations and a big hit with most clients.
 Parking can occasionally be limited so arrive early.
-Be aware we simply park at the Park and then walk down the beach about two blocks. *Excellent for morning and sunset sessions - but there are no direct sunset views*.
+Be aware we simply park at the Park and then walk down the beach about two blocks.
+Click here for more detailed information on this location. *Excellent for morning and sunset sessions - but there are no direct sunset views*

 Located on the quieter, lusher side of the island (30-40 min from Waikiki), Lanikai Beach is a gorgeous white sand beach with aqua/turquoise waters and twin islands - the "Mokes" - just off shore.
 At sunrise, the sun rises right over them creating gorgeous sunrise images- just like a sunset only in reverse!
-Its also a wonderful location even at sunset, as the setting sun highlights the Mokes in golden light. *This location is good for both sunrise and sunset - but there are no direct sunset views!*
+Its also a wonderful location even at sunset, as the setting sun highlights the Mokes in golden light.
+The downsides to this location are the lack of variety in background (out to sea only as houses are 25 ft from the beach) and the sheer number of people around.
+A better nearby location is Waimanalo, listed below. *This location is good for both sunrise and sunset - but there are no direct sunset views!*

 The Aulani Disney Resort, Ko Olina Beach Villas, Marriots Ko Olina Beach Club Resort and the spectacular Four Seasons Resort make up the west side destination resorts in Ko Olina.
 Together they share four man-made beach and palm tree-lined lagoons that are romantic, family friendly and perfect for sun bathing.
 The lagoons beaches are the property of the resorts and they do not allow outside photographers.
 However, there is a secret natural lagoon tucked among them and that lagoon plus the shorelines are all public property.
 If you are staying in the Ko Olina area, this location is ideal for stunning beautiful sunset sessions. *This location is great for morning, mid-day and sunset sessions.*